 - Fail to Stop Uncontrolled Cell Growth – Normal cells generally understand when to stop growing so that they just have the right number of each type of cells.
-Cancerous cells however lose control due to loss of tumor suppressor genes which are meant to tell them as to when to stop growing.
-Mutation in tumor suppressor gene allows cancerous or abnormal cells to continue growing & accumulating as malignant tumors.
+Cancerous cells however lose control due to loss of tumour suppressor genes which are meant to tell them as to when to stop growing.
+Mutation in tumour suppressor gene allows cancerous or abnormal cells to continue growing & accumulating as malignant tumours.

 - Make Mistakes while Repairing DNA Errors – DNA repair genes task is to look for errors in cell’s DNA structures & make necessary corrections.
 Mutation in DNA repair gene means that other errors are not able to correct & which eventually lead cells to turn cancerous.

 - Gene Mutations People are Born With – Some people are born with a genetic mutation which they inherit from parents.
 This type of mutation generally accounts for only a small percentage of cancers.

 - Gene Mutations Occurring After Birth – Most gene mutations are found to occur after birth & are not inherited.
 There are a number of forces that cause gene mutations including chronic inflammation, hormones, obesity, carcinogens (cancer-causing chemicals), viruses, radiation, smoking & lack of exercise.

 The inherited gene mutation would only make a person more likely than others to develop cancer when they are exposed to certain cancer-causing substances.
 However, it is still not clear as to how many mutations are required to accumulate to develop into cancer & it is more likely that it varies from one cancer type to another.